bclins/bclins.github.io/spring25/math121/notes.md

 Under 0.1% | Very strong evidence
 </center>

-Here is another example we did in class:
+Here is another example that we didn't have time for in class, but we'll revisit later.

 2. 13 out of 24 students (54.2%) in our class were born in VA.
 Is this strong evidence that more than half of all HSC students were born in VA?
 State the hypotheses, find the z-value, find the p-value, and explain what it means.